dotnet/csharplang/proposals/extensions.md

   - If the set consists of a single member that is not a method, then this member is the result of the lookup.
   - Otherwise, if the set contains only methods and the member is invoked, overload resolution is applied to the candidate set.
+TODO3 we can never get here...
     - If a single best method is found, this member is the result of the lookup.
     - If no best method is found, continue the search through namespaces and their imports.
     - Otherwise (ambiguity), a compile-time error occurs.